Hyrtsi/hyrtsi.github.io/docs/bicycling.md

 There are many successful routes around or across Australia.
 Darwin to Melbourne (north-south) is about 4000km.
 East-west probably cannot be done as a straight line.
 Mark Beaumont and Jenny Graham cycled approximately from Perth to Sydney along the south coastline of Australia.
 I would probably follow that same route as I'd like to see something else besides the desert.
 That route is about 4000km.
 [This](https://lunky.com/) awesome dude cycled around Australias coast line for 20 000km if you need inspiration.

+Sydney is said to be one of the worst cities for cyclists so be aware.

 I'd think 4000km can be done in 2 months but 3 months would be a good investment to make it more enjoyable.
 Besides, it takes about 20 hours to fly to Australia from Finland so it would be boring to be there for such a short time.
 Even better idea would be to visit New Zealand right after Australia.

 There is an awesome route across NZ: Tour Aotearea (TA).
 Read more about it [here](https://www.escapeadventuresnz.com/cycle-tours/tour-aotearoa-cape-reinga-to-bluff/) and [here](http://www.touraotearoa.nz/p/home.html).
 It's 3000km and you can do it in 1 month if you're hasty.
 However, there are amazing landscapes and hikes there that I would like to visit such as Mount Cook (3724m).
 I know from experience that NZ has really steep climbs with bike, too.
 So 2 months is minimum for the trip to be enjoyable and not just suffering 12 hours a day.
 Thus, Australia and NZ will take almost 6 months in total.